autoSteve/acMqtt/README.md

 Add the keyword 'MQTT' to groups for CBus discovery, plus...

-One of light, fan, cover, select, sensor, switch, binary_sensor, bsensor or button, plus...  (default if not specified is 'light')
+One of light, fan, fan_pct, cover, select, sensor, switch, binary_sensor, bsensor or button, plus...  (default if not specified is 'light')
 - sa=     Suggested area
 - img=    Image
 - pn=     Preferred name (defaults to CBus tag)